-Tsuta Ramen is well known in the ramen industry as the first Michelin star ramen restaurant.
+Tsuta Ramen is well known in the ramen shop industry as the world’s first Michelin star ramen restaurant.
 Luckily for us, they decided to open a location in Dumbo, New York.
-With views of the beautiful and iconic Brooklyn bridge and a high foot traffic area, Tsuta Ramen in New York is starting off on the right foot with location alone.
+With views of the beautiful and iconic Brooklyn bridge and a high foot traffic area, Tsuta Ramen in Brooklyn, New York is starting the ramen shop off on the right foot with location alone.

 That being said, the Brooklyn ramen restaurant is new and doesn’t take reservations.
+It’s walk ins only for those that would like to visit for lunch or dinner.
 Going on a Saturday, we stood on line for 30 minutes to get a seat for two so unless you go at opening or closing, be prepared to wait.

 Now right off the bat, it’s important you understand that this ramen eatery is a bit different than most you may encounter.
 For starters, they use soba noodles instead of ramen noodles and they emphasize their shoyu and shio broths.
 This might be a big shock to those that are just used to a standard tonkotsu pork broth.

-Above you will see the truffle shoyu ramen which is the signature of Tsuta Ramen in Brooklyn.
-The first thing we noticed is the aesthetic of the ramen itself.
+Above you will see the truffle shoyu ramen which is the signature of Tsuta Ramen in its Brooklyn location.
+The first thing we noticed is the aesthetic of the shoyu ramen itself.
 With the exception of the slightly brutalized tea egg, the ramen appears picturesque.
 Really, the soba noodles appear almost too good to be true and the visuals dare the eater not to dive right in.

 The use of soba noodles was an interesting choice by Tsuta Ramen that paid off well.
 Soba, a buckwheat noodle, has an innate density that ramen noodles lack.
 And these in-house soba noodles added the perfect complement to balance the light shoyu broth.
 They were firmer and had a delicious chewiness that are exactly as good as they appeared.